nautobot/nautobot-app-design-builder/docs/user/design_lifecycle.md

 ### Design Deployment Import

+Design Builder addresses

-Design Builder helps in greenfield use cases (i.e., creating a new data from a design) and in brownfield ones too (i.e., importing existing data that are are related to a new deployment).
-In the "deployment" mode, a Design Deployment tracks all the objects and attributes that are "owned" by it.
-With the import functionality, orphan objects and attributes will be incorporated to a new Design Deployment as if they have been set by it.
+- greenfield use cases by creating new data from a design
+- brownfield use cases by importing existing data related to a new design deployment

+In the "deployment" mode, a design deployment tracks all the objects and attributes that are "owned" by it.
+With the import functionality, orphan objects and attributes will be incorporated into a new design deployment as if they have been set by it.

 The import logic works like this:

-1. If the object that we reference doesn't exist, normal design creation logic applies.
+1. If the object that we reference doesn't exist, normal design creation logic applies

-2. If an object that we want to "create" already exists 2.1.
-If it's not owned by another design deployment, we get "full_control" of it, and of all the attributes that we define (including the identifiers).
+2. If an object that we want to "create" already exists, normal design creation logic _also_ applies
-   2.2.
-If it's owned, the process fails with an exception because the intention of "create" is to have ownership.

-3. If an object that we want to "create_or_update" already exists 3.1.
-If it's not owned by another design deployment, we get "full_control" of it, and of all the attributes that we define (including the identifiers).
+3. If an object that we want to "create_or_update" already exists
+    - If it's not owned by another design deployment, we get "full_control" of it and of all the attributes that we define (including the identifiers)
-   3.2.
-If it has already an owner, we don't claim ownership of the object, but we still may claim the attributes, except the identifiers.
+    - If it already has an owner, we don't claim ownership of the object, but we still may claim the attributes, except the identifiers

-4. If an object that we want to "update" already exists 3.1.
-There is no claim for full_control ownership.
+4. If an object that we want to "update" already exists
+    - There is no claim for "full_control" ownership
-   3.2.
-There is claim for the attributes, except the identifiers.
+    - There is a claim for the attributes, except the identifiers
 5. In all cases, the attributes that a design is trying to update are claimed.
 These attributes can't be claimed by any other design.
 If so, the import fails pointing to the conflict dependency.

-6. The imported changes (attributes) show the same old and new value because we can't infer which was the previous value (in most cases, it would be `null` but we can't be sure).
+6. The imported changes (attributes) show the same old and new value because we can't infer which was the previous value (in most cases, it would be `null` but we can't be sure)